marvokurven/GetSet-Values/README.md

-And thus GetSet-Values was born; A simple tool that does all the heavy lifting, so variables can be read into a script (or similar) with ease, and without sourcing a file into the script -a file that would be run from start to end, and with that the risk of bogous commands the file could contain- And without having to create functions in the script to read the file in a safer manner, And without clogging up the environment variables with every single entry in the file.
+And thus GetSet-Values was born; A simple tool that does all the heavy lifting, so variables can be read into a script (or similar) with ease, and without sourcing a file into the script -a file that would be run from start to end, and with that the risk of bogous commands the file could contain- And without having to create functions in the script to read the file in a safer manner, nor drown the list of environment variables with every single entry in the file.

 The tool concists of two console applications, **getvalue** and **setvalue**, both of which has a similar syntax.